dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 \[Footnote: See [Shelling Out: The Origins of Money](https://nakamotoinstitute.org/shelling-out/) \]

-Hal\'s implementation was a practical solution to a problem inherent in proof-of-work tokens, namely that the POW tokens themselves don\'t make very good money.
+Hal's implementation was a practical solution to a problem inherent in proof-of-work tokens, namely that the POW tokens themselves don't make very good money.
 POW tokens are just hashes - bits of information - that can be double-spent.
 With the concept of RPOW servers, Hal introduced central, but trust-minimized authorities that can cryptographically